-These terms and conditions form an important part of your contract with Beacon Events Ltd, or associated companies within the Beacon group, including but not limited to Beacon Events Management Pty Ltd, Mines and Money Events Ltd, Resourceful Events Ltd (part of Beacon companies), and should be read in conjunction with the Event Agreement.
+These terms and conditions form an important part of your contract with Beacon Events Ltd, or associated companies within the Beacon group, including but not limited to Beacon Events Management Pty Ltd, Mines and Money Events Ltd, Beacon Events Management Ltd (part of Beacon companies), and should be read in conjunction with the Event Agreement.
 Your attention is drawn to your obligations under Health & Safety, and the Emergency procedures outlined in the relevant sections.
 It is your responsibility to comply with all statutory rules and regulations.

 Beacon Events adopts a zero-tolerance approach to bribery and corruption, and is committed to conducting business in a professional and ethical manner while abiding by laws, rules, and regulations framed to counter bribery and corruption.
 It is our policy to conduct our business in an honest and ethical manner wherever we operate.

 - “The Authorities” shall mean; The Local Authority, The Home Office; The Health and Safety Inspectorate and any other similar or relevant Government Department or any other competent authority having jurisdiction in the premises.

 - The “Contract” or “Event Agreement/Booking Form” means the agreement for the allotment of space at the Exhibition made between the Exhibitor and the Organiser.
 The Event Agreement is the Confirmation in conjunction with these terms and conditions.

 - The “Exhibitor” / the “Client” means all employees, servants and agents of any company, partnership, firm or individual to whom space has been allocated for the purpose of exhibiting.
 The Client / the Exhibitor is named on the confirmation, and includes any subsidiaries and / or group companies.